iphone7743/nd013-c1-vision-starter/README.md

 - brightness adjusted to 0.3
 - The detailed pipeline is in `experiments/improved_augment/pipeline_new.config`.

-- 0.02 probability gray scale conversion
+`0.02 probability gray scale conversion : `
 ![aug1](./images/aug_gray.png)

-- contrast value from 0.5 to 1.0
+`contrast value from 0.5 to 1.0 : `
 ![aug2](./images/aug_contrast.png)

-- brightness adjusted to 0.3
+`brightness adjusted to 0.3 : `
 ![aug3](./images/aug_bright.png)